Student Research and Engaged Learning

 Leif Hembre, professor, biology department chair, co-director of collaborative research

-Sharon Preves, professor of sociology, co-director of collaborative research
+Ryan Larson, assistant professor of criminology and criminal justice, co-director of collaborative research